My family has given me some money: might I need to pay tax on it?

 If you are under 18 and your grandparents or other family members provide the funds instead, these rules do not apply and they can make any level of gift even if the resulting annual income is over £100.

-If you are 16 or 17, the parental settlement rules also apply where your parents make a gift to an ordinary (adult) Individual Savings Account (ISA) in your name and the income is over £100 before tax each year, even though income arising from ISAs is usually tax-free.
+If you are 16 or 17, the parental settlement rules also apply where your parents make a gift to an ordinary (adult) Individual Savings Account (ISA) in your name and your total income from parental gifts is over £100 before tax each year, even though income arising from ISAs is usually tax-free.
 However, if the gift is to a Junior ISA, these gifts do not fall under the parental settlement rules.
 A Junior ISA automatically becomes a regular ISA when you become 18 years old.
 For more details on Junior ISAs see GOV.UK.

-1. On his last birthday his grandmother made a gift to him, which she had invested in a building society in his name.
-During 2020/21 the interest received is £600.
+- On his last birthday his grandmother made a substantial cash gift to him, which she had invested in a building society account in his name.
+During 2023/24 the interest received is £600.

 Ross has no other income apart from the above amounts.